speakeasyjs/speakeasy/README.md

 ### totp․verify(options) ⇒ <code>Boolean</code>
 Verify a time-based one-time token against the secret and return true if it verifies.
 Helper function for verifyDelta() that returns a boolean instead of an object.
-For more on how to use a window with this, see [totp.verify](totp.verify).
+For more on how to use a window with this, see [totp.verifyDelta](#totp.verifyDelta).

 **Kind**: global function
 **Returns**: <code>Boolean</code> - Returns true if the token matches within the given